Wildlife Observation PoC A Complete Success

 Image Augmentation

 Augmentation is the term used to describe an AI process that creates a variety of image variants from an original image – for example, by mirroring, cropping, or adding additional image layers such as rain.
-These artificially generated images can be used to train AI algorithms particularly efficiently.
+AI algorithms can be trained particularly efficiently with such artificially generated images.
 This is because the number of images that artificial intelligence needs to train is often difficult to obtain without image augmentation.

 Gerhard, Dimas, how did you tackle the problem of deer recognition?